Community Living Assistance Services and Supports Act: Abandoned by Obama Administration

 On October 14, 2011, HHS Secretary Kathleen Sebelius announced that the Obama Administration would not attempt to implement the C.L.A.S.S.
 Act stating "I do not see a viable path forward for Class implementation at this time."

 One actuary opined that adverse selection could make the program financially unsustainable.
 If correct, this would be because too many people likely to need benefits later in life would buy the insurance, with people unlikely to need the benefits not buying because of the relatively high premiums and the fact the program was voluntary.
 This would result in more benefits being paid than premiums collected.

-Final Repeal
+Repeal

 On January 1, 2013, the CLASS Act was officially repealed as part of the American Taxpayer Relief Act of 2012, known as the Fiscal Cliff Bill.
 This law contains a provision that repeals the Community Living Assistance Services and Supports Act.